 The correspondence in the statistical properties identified for the respective flows examined herein have been found to go hand-in-hand with close similarities in structural features in the respective near-wall layers.
-In the presence of strong shear, a streaky structure arises, while weak or no shear leads to more "isotropic" structure.
-The former is associated with the formation of a shear layer that shield the wall from large eddies that migrate towards or impinge onto the wall the process that predominates in weak shear.
-The nondimensional parameter, $\tilde{S} = \frac{\overline{ws}S}{\varepsilon}$ , shown to characterise the effects of shear on the near-wall structure in previous sutides related to fully developped flows, also appears to govern the formation of near-wall streaks in the present flows.
-For values well below unity, no streaky structure arises, and this has been shown to be so in the zero-wall-shear jet and in the recirculation zone of the backstep flow.
-On the other hand, values above unity arise in the real wall and in the recovery region of the backstep flow, and in both cases, the near-wall structure is distinctly streaky.
-The connection between the wall structure and the wall-blocking/near-wall-shear effects presented here suggests that the parameter $\tilde{S}$ can also be viewed as a good indicator of the type of redistribution energy occuring in bounded sheared flows.
+In the presence of strong shear, a streaky structure arises, while weak or no shear leads to a more "isotropic" structure.
+The former is associated with the formation of a shear layer that shields the wall from large eddies that migrate towards or impinge onto the wall the process that predominates in weak shear.
+The non-dimensional parameter, $\tilde{S} = \frac{\overline{uvs}}{\varepsilon}$, previously shown to characterize the effects of shear on the near-wall structure in fully-developed flows, also appears to govern the formation of near-wall structure in the present flows.
+For values well below unity, no streaky structure arises, and this has been shown to be so in the zero-wall-shear jet and in the recirculation zone of the back-step flow.
+On the other hand, values above unity arise in the real wall jet and in the recovery region of the back-step flow, and in both cases, the near-wall structure is distinctly streaky.
+The connection between the wall structure and the wall-blocking/near-wall-shear effects presented herein suggests that the parameter \tilde{S} can also be viewed as a good indicator of the nature of the energy-redistribution process occurring in different types of wall-bounded regions.